-The AURORA Long-Term Capacity Expansion (LTCE) process produced 24 different portfolios using three natural gas and four carbon emissions adders all under two futures; one with B2H and one without.
+Using the AURORA Long-Term Capacity Expansion (LTCE) model, Idaho Power produced 24 different portfolios using a combination of three natural gas price forecasts and four carbon emissions adders all under two futures: one with B2H and one without.
 The 24 portfolios include an increase in the types of resource additions and a wider range of quantities of those resources compared to the 2017 IRP.
 The 24 portfolios for 2019 include varied amounts of nameplate generation additions:

-- Wind (between 0 and 1,100 MW)
+- Wind (between 0 and 1,200 MW)

-- Solar (between 0 and 1,190 MW)
+- Solar (between 0 and 1,170 MW)

-- Natural Gas Reciprocating Engines (between 0 and 614 MW)
+- Natural Gas Reciprocating Engines (between 0 and 444 MW)

-- Natural Gas Combined-Cycle Combustion Turbine (CCCT) (between 0 and 1,200 MW)
+- Natural Gas Combined-Cycle Combustion Turbine (CCCT) (between 0 and 600 MW)

 - DSM (between 0 and 50 MW)

-- Battery storage (between 0 and 105 MW)
+- Battery storage (between 0 and 160 MW)

-- Pumped Storage (between 0 and 500 MW)
+- Nuclear (between 0 and 180 MW)

-- Biomass (between 0 and 150 MW)
+- Biomass (between 0 and 210 MW)

+- Natural Gas Simple-Cycle Combustion Turbine (SCCT) (between 0 and 170 MW)

-- Additional accelerated Jim Bridger Coal unit retirements (between 0 and 708 MW)
+- Accelerated Jim Bridger Coal unit retirements (between 0 and 708 MW)

 The diversity of resource mixes in the 24 portfolios is an important result from the analysis.
-Each portfolio is built using the various natural gas and carbon scenarios within an optimized Western Electricity Coordinating Council (WECC) LTCE, illustrating the many combinations of resources that result in a reliable system for customers at varying costs.
+Each portfolio is built using the various natural gas and carbon scenarios within an optimized Western Electricity Coordinating Council (WECC) LTCE, illustrating the many combinations of resources that could result in a reliable system for customers at varying costs.

-The 2019 Preferred Portfolio continues the trend away from existing coal units as has been seen since the 2015 IRP, which recommended economic early exits from Valmy units 1 and 2.
-The 2019 IRP recommends an additional two coal unit early exits at Jim Bridger as well as confirms the 2025 early exit date for Valmy Unit 2.
+The 2019 preferred portfolio continues the trend away from using existing coal units as has been seen since the 2015 IRP, which found economic early exits from Valmy units 1 and 2.
+The 2017 IRP preferred portfolio included early exits from two units at Jim Bridger in 2028 and 2032.
+The 2019 IRP analysis has determined it is economical to exit all four coal units early at Jim Bridger.

-Assessing the likelihood of the natural gas, carbon and B2H futures also plays a part in evaluating the various portfolios.
+The portfolios are also evaluated based on an assessment of the likelihood of the various natural gas prices, carbon prices, and B2H futures.
 The planning case futures represent Idaho Power's assessment of the mostly likely future forecasts of the primary known variables.
-The portfolios are also run against additional futures to identify the costs sensitivity of various resource mixes to alternative futures which helps inform Idaho Power's 20-year action plan.
-Identifying and focusing on the common near-term resource elements that appear in multiple futures, or identifying futures with a low likelihood, but high costs is a pragmatic way to assess near-term resource choices.
+The portfolios are also run against additional futures to identify the costs sensitivity of various resource mixes to alternative futures that helps inform Idaho Power's 20-year action plan.
+Identifying and focusing on common near-term resource elements that appear in multiple futures, or identifying futures with a low likelihood, but high costs is a pragmatic way to assess resource choices.